Constituent Assembly of India: An Overview

 Formation and Composition of the Constituent Assembly

-The Constituent Assembly, established as a special body to draft and adopt the Constitution of India, was tasked with crafting the fundamental laws and principles that would govern the nation.
-Following the Cabinet Mission Plan, it was established on December 9, 1946.
+The Constituent Assembly, established as a special body to draft and adopt the Constitution of India, crafted the fundamental laws and principles to govern the nation.
+Following the Cabinet Mission Plan, The Constituent Assembly of India, it began its work on December 9, 1946.
 This date is significant as it marks the completion of the composition of the Constituent Assembly.
-On August 8, 1940, Viceroy Lord Linlithgow made a statement regarding the development of the Governor-General’s Executive Council and the organization of a War Advisory Council.
+The Constituent Assembly of India, On August 8, 1940, Viceroy Lord Linlithgow made a statement regarding the development of the Governor-General’s Executive Council and the organization of a War Advisory Council.

 Provincial assemblies voted for constituent assembly members using a single-vote system.
 There were a total of 389 members, out of which 292 members were from the provinces.
 The remaining 93 members were from princely states.
 Four were from the chief commissioner areas of Delhi, Ajmer-Merwara, Coorg, and British Baluchistan.